School: Europe

 In much of continental Europe, the term school usually applies to primary education, with primary schools that last between four and nine years, depending on the country.
 It also applies to secondary education, with secondary schools often divided between Gymnasiums and vocational schools, which again, depending on country and type of school, educate students for between three and six years.
 In Germany, students graduating from Grundschule are not allowed to progress into a vocational school directly.
 Instead, they are supposed to proceed to one of Germany's general education schools such as Gesamtschule, Hauptschule, Realschule or Gymnasium.
 When they leave that school, which usually happens at age 15–19, they may proceed to a vocational school.
 The term school is rarely used for tertiary education, except for some upper or high schools (German: Hochschule), which describe colleges and universities.

 In Eastern Europe modern schools (after World War II), of both primary and secondary educations, often are combined.
 In contrast, secondary education might be split into accomplished or not.
 The schools are classified as middle schools of general education.
 For the technical purposes, they include "degrees" of the education they provide out of three available: the first – primary, the second – unaccomplished secondary, and the third – accomplished secondary.
 Usually, the first two degrees of education (eight years) are always included.
 In contrast, the last one (two years) permits the students to pursue vocational or specialized educations.

 North America and the United States

 In North America, the term school can refer to any educational institution at any level and covers all of the following: preschool (for toddlers), kindergarten, elementary school, middle school (also called intermediate school or junior high school, depending on specific age groups and geographic region), high school (or in some cases senior high school), college, university, and graduate school.

 In the United States, school performance through high school is monitored by each state's department of education.
 Charter schools are publicly funded elementary or secondary schools that have been freed from some of the rules, regulations, and statutes that apply to other public schools.
-The terms grammar school and grade school are sometimes used to refer to a primary school.
+The terms grammar school and grade school are sometimes used to refer to a primary school due to British colonial legacies.
 In addition, there are tax-funded magnet schools which offer different programs and instruction not available in traditional schools.